Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Introduction

 \section{Introduction}

-The medial axis~\cite{Blum1967} is a classical geometric structure that encapsulates both the local symmetries and global topological characteristics of a shape.
+The medial axis (MA)~\cite{Blum1967} is a classical geometric structure that encapsulates both the local symmetries and global topological characteristics of a shape.
 When augmented with radius information, known as the medial axis transform (MAT), it enables the reconstruction of the original shape and serves as an essential lower-dimensional shape descriptor.
-The medial axis finds extensive applications across various domains of digital geometric processing, including shape synthesis and design~\cite{tang2019skeleton,petrov2024gem3d,noma2024surface}, shape decomposition~\cite{zhou2015generalized,lin2020seg}, pose analysis~\cite{yang2021learning,dou2023tore}, and animation~\cite{yang2018dmat,lan2020medial,lan2021medial}.
+The medial axis has found extensive applications in digital geometry processing, including shape synthesis and design~\cite{tang2019skeleton,petrov2024gem3d,noma2024surface}, segmentation~\cite{zhou2015generalized,lin2020seg}, pose analysis~\cite{yang2021learning,dou2023tore}, and animation~\cite{yang2018dmat,lan2020medial,lan2021medial}, among others.

-As a method of shape representation, the medial axis is centrally located, effectively capturing the protrusions and components of a shape.
-Topologically, the medial axis is homotopy equivalent to the solid shape.
-Despite these advantages, the medial axis is not a stable structure.
-Even slight perturbations on the boundary can introduce additional branches, as Fig.~\ref{fig:ma_2D}~(c) depicted, increasing its complexity and complicating its use in downstream applications.
-Additionally, the input data is not always a watertight mesh surface or densely sampled.
-It is common to encounter point clouds with defects such as non-uniformity, noise, or partially missing regions, which increases the difficulty of inferring a plausible original shape.
-Therefore, although the medial axis is rigorously defined, robustly computing a compact medial axis remains a challenge.
+As a shape representation, the medial axis lies at the geometric center of an object, effectively capturing its protrusions and structural components.
+Topologically, it is homotopy equivalent to the shape under standard smoothness assumptions.
+Despite these appealing properties, the medial axis is notoriously unstable; even slight boundary perturbations can create spurious branches, as illustrated in Figure~\ref{fig:ma_2D}~(c), thereby increasing its complexity and reducing its usability in downstream applications.
+Moreover, input data are not always watertight or densely sampled.
+In practice, point clouds often contain defects such as noise, non-uniform sampling, and missing regions, making it difficult to infer a plausible shape.
+Although the medial axis is rigorously defined, computing a compact and stable version from such imperfect data remains a long-standing challenge.